DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 We can also view the job status and any captured metadata in the GUI as usual.

 This CLI command takes three positional arguments, `scheduler_config`, `job_dir` and `command`.
-The `scheduler_config` is `scheduler` which will be the case for all Atlas CE job submissions.
+The `scheduler_config` is `scheduler` which will be the case for all Atlas job submissions.
 The `job_dir` refers to the project directory which is `.` and `command` in this case is `main.py`.
 `command` refers to the Docker command to run inside the worker container.
 We can pass add additional arguments to `command` in case our script accepts command-line arguments.
 Please refer to the CLI documentation for additional details on the `foundations submit` command.